Segs/SegsEngine/README.md

 * Remove the death-like grip of gdscript on the engine internals, make it more optional.
 * Replace the message/signals with a saner c++ delegates/work queues and expose those to scripting languages.

+## Largest differences

+* String type has been split into utf8 based se_string and se_string_view and UI only String based on QString.
+* Many places in the codebase no longer use COW types (Vector), but use EASTL ones instead.
+* Some modules are hard-disabled ( gdnative,camera ), some will make a comback ( mono )
+* (TODO: fill this as we progress)

+Original README.md contents follow:
+==

 ## Godot Engine

 Homepage: https://godotengine.org